-characters are not made aware that this is being done (as it detracts from the combat experience and can lead to accusations of favouritism).
+experience and can lead to accusations of favouritism).
 Avoid freezes if at all possible - they should really only be necessary if the entire room is involved, and then only to prevent combat intervention.
 Keep them as short as possible, and be ruthless with their deployment - do not allow them to be broken.
 "But how do I make sure my characters work?"
 When proof-reading a character for consistency and involvement, check that they have enough to do during the course of the LARP.
-Each character should be involved in at east three or four plots - major characters with strong influence will require fewer, seeing as they will often be roped into others regardless, while minor characters require more, as their part in each will be smaller.
+Each character should be involved in at least three or four plots - major characters with strong influence will require fewer, seeing as they will often be roped into others regardless, while minor characters require more, as their part in each will be smaller.
 If a character is not vital, they will be ignored, so make sure that each character is vital to at least one plot.
-Other ways of making sure that characters have enough to do include kleptomania, greed, the desire to prevent SINGULARITY Tales speak of her unending quest to find THE DESTINY OF OBSUL AMON Warren Russell
+Other ways of making sure that characters have enough to do include kleptomania, greed, the desire to prevent certain plotlines or events, extreme dependence on the actions of other SINGULARITY Tales speak of her unending quest to find THE DESTINY OF OBSUL AMON Warren Russell